A-G-U-P-T-A/election-system-dapp/README.md

 ~$ npm install

 # Step 3.
 Start Ganache
 Open the Ganache GUI client that you downloaded and installed.
 This will start your local blockchain instance.
-See free video tutorial for full explanation.
+See video tutorials for full explanation.

 # Step 4.
 Compile & Deploy Election Smart Contract
 ~$ truffle migrate --reset You must migrate the election smart contract each time your restart ganache.